Charles Clark (governor)

-Charles Clark (May 24, 1811December 18, 1877) was the 24th governor of Mississippi from 1863 to 1865.
+Charles Clark (May 24, 1811 – December 18, 1877) was the 24th governor of Mississippi from 1863 to 1865.
+A wealthy planter and lawyer, Clark served as a soldier in the Mexican-American War and joined the Confederate army as a general during the American Civil War.
+Severely wounded in battle, he ran for governor of Mississippi in 1863, serving in office until the final Confederate defeat in the spring of 1865.

 Early life and education

 Clark was born in Cincinnati, Ohio, on May 24, 1811, and subsequently moved to Mississippi.
 He is the great-grandfather of Judge Charles Clark, who served on the United States Court of Appeals for the Fifth Circuit from 1969 to 1992 and was the chair of the United States Judicial Conference.

 In the late 1830s and early 1840s, Clark, a lawyer, represented a settler in a dispute with some Choctaw Native Americans over land in the Mississippi Delta.
 The dispute led to a series of lawsuits before the Mississippi Supreme Court.
 The settler ultimately prevailed and gave Clark a large tract of land between Beulah, Mississippi and the Mississippi River as his legal fee.
 In the late 1840s, Clark formed a plantation on the land, naming it Doe-Roe, pseudonyms commonly used in the legal profession to represent unnamed or unknown litigants (e.g., John Doe, Roe v.
 Wade).
 However, because of poor local literacy, the plantation became known by its phonic representation, Doro.
 According to archives at Delta State University, "The plantation grew to over 5000 acre and became the most prosperous in the region, operating until 1913.
 It was prominent in the social, political and economic affairs of Bolivar County."
 He was also active in state politics, being elected as a member of the Mississippi House of Representatives several times.